|Only two complaints- I wish her gauntlets were gold instead of silver; and|

 After a dozen Batman and Superman movies, five or six Spider-Men, and far too many movies for superheroes no one's ever heard of (let's face it, before the movies, no one cared about Green Lantern, Iron Man, Ant Man, or the Guardians of the Galaxy), Diana Prince is kicking ass on the big screen.

 Gal Godot is perfect.
-She's strong, confident, uncompromising; she takes orders from no man, she doesn't care what anyone thinks, while also being naive and emotional about the existence of pain, evil, and corruption in the world.
+She's confident and uncompromising; she takes orders from no man, she doesn't care what anyone thinks, while also being naive and emotional about the existence of pain, evil, and corruption in the world.

 She's also stunning, and I appreciate that all the men in the world turn their heads at her beauty.

-Gadot and Chris Pine have good chemistry too.
+Gadot and Chris Pine have good chemistry.
 I don't know if Pine is ever going to be a great actor, but he reminds me of Robert Redford or Pierce Brosnan - a journeyman whose good looks have elevated his career.

 The story is no great shakes - it's very reminiscent of Captain America's origin story movie The First Avenger.
 Maybe this should have been called Wonder Woman: The First Justice Leaguer?

-At one point early in the film, Diana is in midair, sword and shield in hand, determined look on her face, I thought to myself: I want more movies like this.
+Early in the film, Diana is in midair, sword and shield in hand, determined look on her face, when I thought: I want more movies like this.
 Movies where women are in charge, where they're not thinking about men, where they are certain and unafraid.
-I was sad that we get so few of them.
+I'm sad that we get so few of them.

 A few years ago Entertainment Weekly published a feature about why there was no Wonder Woman movie yet, and the story theorized and quoted various sources to try to explain the challenges behind bringing Diana to the big screen.
 This 2017 movie makes all those excuses seem pathetic.
 It's almost too easy to make the Wonder Woman origin movie just like any contemporary superhero movie.
 In a more recent EW story, they credit the success of the Hunger Games franchise - led by a headstrong, independent woman, Katniss Everdeen - for demolishing the myth that "young men won't go see a movie with a female hero".
 Perhaps we can blame simple sluggishness from the DC Comics empire: DC has iconic the Batman, Superman, Wonder Woman, and Green Lantern characters, but they have been outpaced by a well-executed plan by Marvel to turn the Avengers cadre into the Marvel Cinematic Universe.
 DC is playing catchup and trying to duplicate their success, so Wonder Woman has been waiting around, just like the Flash and Aquaman.
 Maybe Green Lantern will get another chance too?